cjimti/imti/content/post/2020-04-20-linear-algebra-10-svd.md

 - Linear Algebra Crash Course
 ---

-This article on **Singular Value Decomposition (SVD)** is part ten of our linear algebra crash course.
+This article covers **Singular Value Decomposition (SVD)**, part ten of the series.
 SVD is arguably the most important matrix decomposition, with applications in image compression, recommender systems, pseudoinverse computation, and dimensionality reduction.

 <!--more-->